Skip to main content

 Review Output

-Gitar publishes review feedback in two places on your PR/MR:
+Gitar publishes review feedback in two places on your PR:

 1. Inline review comments — every unresolved finding is posted on the exact file and line it applies to, so feedback lands where you’re reading the code.